-Every VPN provider makes at least two promises: Enhanced security and more privacy.
-Since the encryption principle for each program is the same, providers increasingly attempt to differentiate themselves by strengthening these promises.
-Mullvad VPN has sought to do this by allowing users to register without an email address, and pay for their subscriptions with cash.
-Our test shows if Mullvad's added anonymity and privacy are bonuses offered on top of a strong service, or meant to cover up for the provider's shortcomings.
+For Mullvad VPN this entails allowing users to register without an email address and pay for their subscriptions in cash.
+Our review shows whether its added anonymity and privacy are bonuses to an already strong service or meant to cover up for its shortcomings.

 Anonymous registration and payment